What is a Lemon?

 If you think you have a lemon car, lemon truck, lemon RV, or lemon motorcycle, don’t count on the automaker’s good faith to repair or replace it.
-Fill out our form to the right to get a free, no-obligation review of your case from Lemberg Law.
+Contact Lemberg Law for a free, no-obligation case review.
 Otherwise, you could spend months wading through the manufacturer’s “owner loyalty hotlines,” “customer satisfaction departments,” or “quality care divisions” while waiting for your problem to be resolved.
-These departments rarely solve Lemon Law problems and don’t offer meaningful, immediate assistance.
+These departments rarely solve lemon law problems and don’t offer meaningful, immediate assistance.

 Get some answers.